 The device mode on Google Chrome is my favourite tool on offer.
-It’s an amazing and powerful tool that allows you to view a website as it would appear on a different device by simulating the screen resolution.
+It’s a fantastic and powerful tool that allows you to view a website as it would appear on a different device by simulating the screen resolution.

 To access this, after accessing the developer tools by pressing ‘Inspect’ on the web page, look for the button of two small devices which, when pressed, will toggle the device toolbar.

-You can access a range of devices and custom resolutions by using the drop down box and selecting a range of iPhones, Android devices as well as custom laptops screen resolutions.
-You can enter custom resolutions by typing in the resolution, additionally, you can also use the responsive bars just below the drop down box to scale the responsive menu using a drag and drop method.
+You can access a range of devices and custom resolutions by using the drop-down box and selecting a range of iPhones, Android devices as well as custom laptops screen resolutions.
+You can enter custom resolutions by typing in the resolution.
+Additionally, you can also use the responsive bars just below the drop down box to scale the responsive menu utilizing a drag and drop method.

-To access it, it’s easy, simply find an element within the DevTools that uses a colour property, such as a paragraph with some colour styling added.
-Once there, within the styles on the DevTools, select the colour box styling on the element and you’ll be able to use the colour picker to select any the colour of a singular pixel on the web page.
+To access it, it’s easy, find an element within the DevTools that uses a colour property, such as a paragraph with some colour styling added.
+Once there, within the styles on the DevTools, select the colour box styling on the element, and you’ll be able to use the colour picker to choose any the colour of a single pixel on the web page.
 Then, within the colour picker in the DevTools, use the toggle button to cycle through RGBA, HEX and HSLA codes for a colour.

 Forcing An Elements State